joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

   Vector.
 At run time, data types are also checked when adding data to or reading data from a Vector object.
-Note, however, that when you use the `push()` method or `unshift()` method to add values to a Vector, the arguments’ data types are not checked at compile time.
+Note, however, that when you use the `push()` method or `unshift()` method to add values to a Vector, the arguments' data types are not checked at compile time.
 When using those methods the values are still checked at run time.

 - Reliability: runtime range checking (or fixed-length checking) increases